SkoolNotes/Taproot/2020BIO101/KBhBIO101HumanDiseases.md

 Ribosomes has two units: 50S unit + 30S unit => they come together whenever a mRNA needs it.
 Each contained specialized rRNA + tTRNA to catalyze attachment of and adapt the incoming mRNA respectively.

-* Ribosone reads the mRNA in groups of 3s ("codons") by matching with the corresponding nucleotides
+**Note!
+The beginning of mRNA is not translated.** There a portion on the 5' end of the mRNA (starts with AGGAGG) — about 170 nuclotides in humans, and shorter in bacteria — that's called UTR (untranslated region.)
+This region helps ribosomes bind to it + stablize the binds.

+* 3 protein factors IF1, IF2, IF3 forms a complex for transcription by binding to a subunit on the ribosome
+*
 * Translates mRNA to tRNA — anti-codon pairs
 * Catalyst tRNA combines with rRNA  to catalyze amino acid peptide bond
 * Each codon (group of 3 units in tRNA), matches a specific [[KBhBIO101AminoAcids]]

-**Note!
-The beginning of mRNA is not translated.** There a portion on the 5' end of the mRNA (starts with AGGAGG) — about 170 nuclotides in that's called UTR (untranslated region.)
-This region helps ribosomes bind to it.

 After the amino acids are assembled, it's time for [[KBe2020bio101refProteinFolding]].
 See also [[KBhBIO101Proteins]].